 Any workout intended to build speed, such as fartlek or interval training.

-The speed at which an athlete runs, usually expressed in minutes per mile. ("He ran the whole marathon at seven-minute pace.")
+The speed at which an athlete runs, usually expressed in minutes per mile. ("He ran the whole marathon at a seven-minute pace.")

 Training that consists of relatively short, fast runs (usually between 200 meters and one mile) with jogging or walking rest intervals between them.
 Interval training builds speed and endurance.